 In other cases, however, the customers may only achieve their goals if they have more timely and active contact with the professionals at your company.

-With these possibilities in mind, which service models can be applied to generate more results for your audience and your business?
+With these possibilities in mind, which customer service models can be applied to generate more results for your audience and your business?

 Tech-touch, Low-touch, Mid-touch and High-touch are the options.